Frequent Colds / Weak Immune System

 Quick Self-Care Tips

-- 1Get 7-9 hours of sleep
+- 1Prioritize 7-9 hours of quality sleep

-- 2Manage stress levels
+- 2Manage stress through relaxation techniques

-- 4Exercise moderately
+- 4Exercise moderately (150 minutes/week)

-- 5Wash hands frequently
+- 5Wash hands frequently and properly

 - 6Quit smoking

-- 7Limit alcohol
+- 7Limit alcohol consumption

-- 8Consider vitamin D and zinc supplements
+- 8Consider vitamin D supplementation (most people are deficient)

-- 9Stay up to date on vaccinations
+- 9Stay current on vaccinations

 Disclaimer: These are general wellness suggestions, not medical treatment recommendations.
 They may help manage symptoms but should not replace professional medical care.